formkiq/docs.formkiq.com/docs/tutorials/open-policy-agent.md

 This tutorial uses the FormKiQ [Open Policy Agent module](/docs/add-on-modules/modules/open_policy_agent) to demonstrate how to protect documents using access attributes.

-We will be:

-* Adding three documents with different access attributes (two with, and one without)

-* Add an OPA policy that restricts access to documents

-* Attempt document access with both an admin role and a user role
+## What You Will Build

+You will create a user and Cognito group, configure an OPA policy, add documents with different access attributes, and compare document access for an admin user and a restricted user.

 The code for the tutorial can be found within the [FormKiQ Github Tutorials](https://github.com/formkiq/tutorials/tree/master/java/opa)

-## What you’ll need
+## Before You Begin

 * A text editor or IDE - for example [IntelliJ IDEA](https://www.jetbrains.com/idea/download)